Nick Maton Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff paces the league.
+- The 9.4 strikeouts per nine innings put together by the Twins pitching staff ranks fifth in the league.

-- The right-hander last pitched on Sunday against the Toronto Blue Jays, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.
+- The right-hander last pitched on Wednesday, April 26 against the New York Yankees, when he threw three innings, allowing 10 earned runs while giving up 11 hits.

-- In nine games this season, the 25-year-old has put up an ERA of 4.70, with 8.7 strikeouts per nine innings.
-Opponents are batting .254 against him.
+- The 35-year-old has an ERA of 9.00, with 7.9 strikeouts per nine innings, in four games this season.
+Opponents have a .329 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.